The Abdul Latif Jameel Poverty Action Lab

 The School Effectiveness and Inequality Initiative (SEII), directed by MIT Professors Joshua Angrist, David Autor, and Parag Pathak, is a research program based in the Department of Economics.
 Primarily a domestic initiative, SEII aims to strengthen the empirical body of work available to policymakers and to educators.

 The initiative focuses on the economics of education, poverty, and the connections between human capital and the American income distribution.
 SEII’s diverse projects explore topics ranging from the effectiveness of charter and pilot schools to the impact of rising Chinese import competition on America’s regional labor markets.
 The center recently launched an expansive project partnering with the Susan Thompson Buffett Foundation (STBF).
 This project investigates the impact of STBF's considerable post-secondary aid program on educational attainment of academically motivated, low-income students.
 In other ongoing work, SEII researchers are studying alternative school models in New York, Massachusetts, Michigan, and Texas.

-The purpose of the World Economy Laboratory (WEL), founded by the Economics Department in 1992 and directed by Olivier Blanchard and Ricardo Caballero, is to strengthen the links between the department and policy makers, central banks, and business economists.
+The purpose of the World Economy Laboratory (WEL), founded by the Economics Department in1992anddirected by Ricardo Caballero and Sloan faculty member Roberto Rigobon, is to strengthen the links between the department andpolicy makers, central banks, and business economists.